China outraged as Japanese lawmakers visit shrine to war dead

 He has said he regretted not visiting the shrine when he was prime minister in 2006-2007.

-Additional reporting by Antoni Slodkowski, Christine Kim, Megha Rajagopalan and Paul Carsten; Editing by Gareth Jones
+Additional reporting by Antoni Slodkowski, Christine Kim and Megha Rajagopalan,; Editing by Paul Tait and Ron Popeski